driskell/log-courier/docs/log-carver/Configuration.md

 Available values: "critical", "error", "warning", "notice", "info", "debug"
 Requires restart

-The minimum level of detail to produce in Log Courier's internal log.
+The minimum level of detail to produce in Log Carver's internal log.

 ### `log stdout`

 Boolean.
 Optional.
 Default: true
 Requires restart

-Enables sending of Log Courier's internal log to the console (stdout).
+Enables sending of Log Carver's internal log to the console (stdout).
 May be used in conjunction with `log syslog` and `log file`.

 ### `log syslog`

 Boolean.
 Optional.
 Default: false
 Requires restart

-Enables sending of Log Courier's internal log to syslog.
+Enables sending of Log Carver's internal log to syslog.
 May be used in conjunction with `log stdout` and `log file`.

 *This option is ignored by Windows builds.*

+### `processor routines`

+Number.
+Optional.
+Default: 4.
+Min: 1.
+Max: 128

+The number of processor routines to start.
+Event spools are distributed across the processor routines for parallel processing.
+Increasing this may allow the usage of more CPUs and therefore faster processing of events.

 ### `spool max bytes`